liberapay/liberapay.com/README.md

 #### Speeding up the tests

 PostgreSQL is designed to prevent data loss, so it does a lot of synchronous disk writes by default.
 To reduce the number of those blocking writes, our `recreate-schema.sh` script automatically switches the `synchronous_commit` option to `off` for the test database, however this doesn't completely disable syncing.
-If your PostgreSQL instance only contains data that you can afford to lose, then you can speed things up further by setting `fsync` to `off` in the server's configuration file (`postgresql.conf`).
+If your PostgreSQL instance only contains data that you can afford to lose, then you can speed things up further by setting `fsync` to `off`, `wal_level` to `minimal` and `max_wal_senders` to `0` in the server's configuration file (`postgresql.conf`).

 ### Tinkering with payments